Alma–Marceau station

-Alma–Marceau (/fr/) is a station on Line 9 of the Paris Métro, named after the Pont de l'Alma (Alma Bridge) and the Avenue Marceau.
+Alma–Marceau (/fr/) is a station on Line 9 of the Paris Metro, named after the Pont de l'Alma (Alma Bridge) and the Avenue Marceau.

 History

 The station opened on 27 May 1923 with the extension of the line from Trocadéro to Saint-Augustin.

-The Battle of Alma was a Franco-British victory against the Russians in the Crimean War in 1854.
-General François Séverin Marceau-Desgraviers (1769–1796) fought the Revolt in the Vendée during the French Revolution.
+The Battle of the Alma was a Franco-British victory against the Russians in the Crimean War in 1854.
+General François Séverin Marceau (1769–1796) fought the War in the Vendée during the French Revolution.

 As was the case of a third of the stations in the network between 1974 and 1984, its platforms were modernised in the Andreu-Motte style, in this case in a shade of blue that was not renewed.
 As part of the RATP's Metro Renewal programme, the station's corridors were opened, after renovation, on 15 March 2002.

 Passenger services

 Access

 The station has three accesses equipped with Dervaux-type balustrades: